qooxdoo-archive/qxwebdriver-java/README.md

 # qxwebdriver-java

-WebDriver testing support for qooxdoo desktop applications.
+WebDriver testing support for qooxdoo desktop and mobile applications.

 This is an open source project, led by one of the world's largest web hosts [1&1](http://www.1and1.com), with a vibrant community.

-The goal of this project is to provide an API that facilitates writing [WebDriver](http://seleniumhq.org/docs/03_webdriver.html)-based interaction tests for [qx.Desktop applications](http://manual.qooxdoo.org/current/pages/desktop.html) by abstracting away the implementation details of qooxdoo widgets.
+The goal of this project is to provide an API that facilitates writing [WebDriver](http://seleniumhq.org/docs/03_webdriver.html)-based interaction tests for [qx.Desktop](http://manual.qooxdoo.org/current/pages/desktop.html) and [qx.Mobile](http://manual.qooxdoo.org/current/pages/mobile.html) applications by abstracting away the implementation details of qooxdoo widgets.
 Here's a quick example:

     QxWebDriver driver = new QxWebDriver(new FirefoxDriver());
     // Open the page and wait until the qooxdoo application is loaded